duke-malaria-collaboratory/BRAVA/README.md

     - `forward`: the path to the file with the list of forward primers.
     - `rev`: the path to the file with the list of reverse primers.
     - `variant_table`: the path to the table that holds positions of interest for each target ran through variant calling.
+    - `root`: the path to your desired output directory.
     - `truncQ_values`: the list of values of truncQ to be used in the filterAndTrim function to find the optimal truncQ value.
     - `cutoff`: the cutoff for which samples with less than this number of reads after sampling should be removed.
     - `seed`: the seed of R's random number generator for the purpose of obtaining a reproducible random result.